-An ongoing visual guide to the myths of the mountain, including infographics and editorials.
+An ongoing visual guide to the myths of the mountain — from infographics and historical references to editorials of our wearable memories.

 Closer to nature, the caterpillar sweater arises from the other-worldly textures of flora and fauna — from forest floors covered with moss to fuzzy tiger manes.
 The so-called 'caterpillar' technique decorates this sweater with a rare plush embroidery, consisting of fuzzy white loops.
 By embroidering these two words on a garment, we aim to materialise the mythical place we hold dear: Macan Mountain.